RoGryza/linkding-postgres/README.md

 to start it with the correct credentials in the background.
 Note that the script will fail if port `5432` is not free, e.g. if you have another instance of postgres running on the default port.
 See `DATABASES` in `siteroot/settings/base.py` for the expected default credentials.

+Alternatively if you have [`direnv`](https://github.com/direnv/direnv) and PostgreSQL installed locally, you can just run `postgres` inside the direnv setup by `.envrc`.